Mental Health Facilities Webster County, IA

 Unitypoint Health Berryhill Center

 Unitypoint Health Berryhill Center is a mental health clinic in Webster County, IA, located at 720 Kenyon Road, 50501.
 Unitypoint Health Berryhill Center provides telemedicine/telehealth and outpatient treatment.
-Unitypoint Health Berryhill Center offers activity therapy, couples/family therapy and behavior modification to children / adolescents, young adults and adults.
-Unitypoint Health Berryhill Center also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
-Additional services offered at Unitypoint Health Berryhill Center include family psychoeducation, education services and suicide prevention services.
+Unitypoint Health Berryhill Center offers activity therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
+Unitypoint Health Berryhill Center also supports people with serious mental illness, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered at Unitypoint Health Berryhill Center include education services, psychosocial rehabilitation services and case management.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.